-Join us in conversation for Changing Global Connections: New Formations of Identity, Place and Region, a four-part lecture series on how today’s changing geopolitics is creating new configurations across regions and in the field of international studies.
+Watch our conversations in Changing Global Connections: New Formations of Identity, Place and Region, a four-part lecture series on how today’s changing geopolitics is creating new configurations across regions and in the field of international studies.

-This online series is sponsored by The Henry M. Jackson School of International Studies and the Center for Global Studies at the University of Washington.
+This public event online series, held in Spring 2021, was sponsored by The Henry M. Jackson School of International Studies and the Center for Global Studies at the University of Washington.
+Additional co-sponsors are listed under individual events.

 LECTURE SCHEDULE – April 1 to May 13, 2021